yauz3/MEGA-PROTAC/README.md

 [MEGA DOCK GitHub Repository ](https://github.com/akiyamalab/MEGADOCK)

-Note: Before running the project, ensure that the library PATH located on "../bin/MEGADOCK/Makefile" and compiler settings are properly configured on your system.
+Note: Before running the project, ensure that the library PATH is located on "../bin/MEGADOCK/Makefile" and that compiler settings are properly configured on your system.

 *2*- DockQ Installation: